codingfriend1/petalFetch/readme.md

 - `petal.setDefaults(options: Object)`: Updates the default settings for all requests
 - `petal.uploadFiles(url: String, files: [ FormData ], options: Object)`: Uploads a list of files to an endpoint

-Please note that all request methods return a Promise that resolves to an array of two elements: `[error, response]`.
+When `handleErrors` is `true`, please note that all request methods return a Promise that resolves to an array of two elements: `[error, response]`.
 If the request is successful, `error` will be `null` and `response` will contain the server's response.
 If the request fails, `error` will contain the error and `response` will be `null`.

 ## Conclusion